opentable/slate/source/index.md

 Partners may specify multiple values for the time field in order to efficiently represent many slots that apply to the same party size.

 <aside class="notice">
-For this endpoints all dates and times are in restaurant local time.
+For the availability endpoint all dates and times should be sent in restaurant local time.
 </aside>

 ### HTTP Request